 Beside the radio access and core network, the transport network will play a key role in 5G to flexibly and dynamically address the requirements of future mobile networks.
 In order to support the required flexibility, a unique packet-based network is required.
 Three main types of interface are envisioned: packetized CPRI, next generation fronthaul interface (a new functional split within RAN), and backhaul.
 In order to address these interfaces, traffic class concepts will be introduced.
 Furthermore, to efficiently support network slicing by the transport network too, the concepts and systems of SDN and network functions virtualization (NFV) will be supported by the transport network, e.g. by separating the control and data planes through common packet-based data path abstraction.
 This unified data and control plane interconnects distributed 5G radio access and core network functions, hosted on in-network cloud infrastructure.
 The 5G transport network will consist of integrated optical and wireless network infrastructure.
+The inclusion of satellite links for specific 5G use cases is also under investigation from the research community.

-3.3 Impact of Physical Networking and Computing Facilities
+3.2 Physical Networking and Computing Facilities

 In order to meet the enormous growth of mobile data traffic, traditional wireless macro-cell networks need to be transformed into architectures comprising large numbers of small cells complemented with macro cells for ubiquitous coverage.
 Traditional Radio Access Networks, where Base Band Units (BBUs) and radio units are co-located, suffer several limitations.
 Aiming to address these limitations and take advantage of pooling and coordination gains, Cloud Radio Access Networks (C-RANs), with the option of flexible processing splits, have been proposed.

 The remote processing requirements for operational network purposes (C-RAN) together with the need to support a wide variety of compute and storage end user services, introduce the need of high bandwidth transport connectivity, with stringent delay and synchronization requirements between the radio units and the remote compute and storage resources.
 In addition, elastic resource allocation in the transport network ([3 -6]) becomes critical to the realization of statistical multiplexing gains.

-3.3.1 Integration of Network, Compute and Storage Capabilities
+3.2.1 Integration of Network, Compute and Storage Capabilities